 Can Cats Eat Tomatoes?

-Unripe tomatoes, and the leaves and stems of tomato plant contain a substance called tomatine, which is toxic to cats – so don’t let your cat eat these.
+Unripe tomatoes, and the leaves and stems of tomato plant contain a substance called tomatine.
+This is toxic to cats.
+So don’t let your cat eat these.

 Where Do Tomatoes Come From?